Buddhist Symbols Overview

 25. Dharmachakra Mudra

 This gesture symbolizes one of the most important moments in the life of the Buddha.
-This moment is when he preached his first sermon to his companions after his enlightenment in the Deer Park in Sarnath.
+This moment is when he preached his first sermon to his companions after his enlightenment in Sarnath’s Deer Park.

 26. Dhyana Mudra